mogitdb/ytdl/README.md

 3. Enter the video URL in the text field.

-2. Click the "YTDLP" button to start the download.
+2. Click the "Download" button to start the download.

 3. The progress will be displayed in the application window.
 ## Troubleshooting